 - YouTube Ads.
 If you are publishing video content on YouTube, running ads to promote your videos will significantly increase your channel followers, and generate potential high-value client leads.
 Make sure your videos and video descriptions have clear calls-to-action and links to your website lead capture pages (or phone numbers).

-Step 3: Integrate an Opt-In Lead Capture System with Your Content
+Step 3: Opt-In Lead Capture System

 - Content Upgrades / Lead Magnets.
 A relevant and valuable free offer, tool or resource the prospective client can sign up to get using an opt-in form.
 Each piece of long-form content should have its own “lead magnet” or “content upgrade” that is directly relevant to the content topic, and delivers a small slice of value.
 Examples include a PDF checklist, value calculator, white paper, recorded interview, video mini-course, free copy of a new book, recorded webinar, etc.